orangesurf/frigate/README.md

 - _scan_private_key_: A 64 character string containing the hex of the scan private key.
 - _spend_public_key_: A 66 character string containing the hex of the spend public key.
 - _start_: (Optional) Block height or timestamp to start scanning from.
 Values above 500,000,000 are treated as seconds from the start of the epoch.
 - _labels_: (Optional) An array of positive integers specifying additional silent payment labels to scan for.
 Change (`m = 0`) is always included regardless.
+To aid in wallet recovery, this parameter should only be used for specialized applications.

 **Result**